College Football on NBC Sports: First college football TV broadcast, 1939

+1950s and 1960s: NBC game of the week

+The first live regular season college football game to be broadcast coast-to-coast by NBC—featuring Duke at Pittsburgh—was broadcast on September 29, 1951.
+NBC broadcast 17 college football games during the 1951 season.

 Under an argument that television broadcasts of football games would be detrimental to in-person attendance, the NCAA voted to prohibit the broadcast of any regular-season college football game without its permission, and establish an exclusive, NCAA-controlled broadcast rights package, consisting of one game per-week.
 Teams would be limited to one national television appearance per-season.
 This "game of the week" package was first sold to NBC in 1952 under a one-year contract for $1.144 million.
 By 1953, the NCAA allowed NBC to add what it called "panorama" coverage of multiple regional broadcasts for certain weeks—shifting national viewers to the most interesting game during its telecast.

 After NBC lost its college football contract following the 1953 season, NBC regained college football rights in 1955 and aired games through the 1959 season.
-NBC regained the NCAA contract for the 1964 and 1965 seasons.

 Even after losing the rights to regular season college football in both 1959 and 1965, NBC continued to carry postseason football.
 NBC carried the Blue–Gray Football Classic, an all-star game, on Christmas Day, until dropping the game in 1963 as a protest of the game's policy of segregation.

+NBC regained the NCAA contract for the 1964 and 1965 seasons.

+1970s and 1980s: bowl games

-It consistently served as the Rose Bowl Game's television home from 1952 until 1988 (when it moved to ABC), and added the Sugar Bowl from 1958 to 1969 (which replaced the network's coverage of the Cotton Bowl Classic).
+NBC consistently served as the Rose Bowl Game's television home from 1952 until 1988 (when it moved to ABC), and added the Sugar Bowl from 1958 to 1969.
+Other bowl games broadcast by NBC include the Citrus Bowl, Cotton Bowl Classic, Fiesta Bowl, Gator Bowl, Hall of Fame Bowl, Sun Bowl and the Orange Bowl.

-Notre Dame football